jncc/nbnv/config/scripts/server/README.md

 	currently assigned IP Address of a Network adapter with regards to the respective tomcat.
 Meaning that the portal tomcat is tied to the Portal Network Connection.

+	N.b.
+This script has not been tested or intended to be used on Multihomed network adapters